 Considering the structure’s design, it’s stunning location, and the high quality of the residences and amenities, it’s hard to imagine any of those last few places will remain available for very long.

 Interested in acquiring properties in Richard Meier’s innovative 685 1st Avenue building?
-Please contact me, Elliot Bogod of Broadway Realty, via email email@example.com or phone: (212) 577-2270
+For more information, please contact me, Elliot Bogod of Broadway Realty, via email firstname.lastname@example.org or phone: (212) 577-2270